Picorims/wav2bar-reborn/docs/DEVELOPMENT_GUIDELINES.md

 Here is the list of things that should be documented:
 - methods, classes, functions...
     - through comments above them, either common comments or JSDoc comments.
-    - classes
-        - through PlantUML diagrams.
-PlantUML allows to write UML diagrams by text, which is more friendly with tools like git.
-You can preview them and generate them through the official utility, or through extensions and plugins.
-VSCode's PlantUML plugin is used to generate .svg files of the diagrams in `docs/out`.
-There should be one diagram per module.
-Classes should be grouped by packages, and classes from other packages should only be named/declared (in this case links within the package are not mandatory either, but can be added if it helps for readability).
+Not required for simple functions, but you should consider if specific behaviour must be documented (assumptions of the function, edge cases, fallbacks, unsupported situations, etc.)
     - abstracts, overrides
-        - through dedicated JSDoc tags `@abstract` and `@override`.
+        - through TypeScript, or if not possible using dedicated JSDoc tags `@abstract` and `@override`.
 They are important for the integrity of the codebase.
     - complex and verbose topics
-        - through dedicated MarkDown files. (examples: Save format, CLI, etc.)
+        - in this document, or if verbose, through dedicated MarkDown files.
+        - If useful, through diagrams (using D2 or PlantUML).

 All the documentation is written in the `docs` folder and should be saved in git friendly, text based formats.